philpackmohr/MLinR/README.md

 # MLinR
-Code for the Tutorial at DevOpenSpace Leipzig
+Code for the Tutorial at Spartakiade Berlin 2019

 * Fetches the data from UCI
 * applies learner